What’s the difference between a lead guitar improvisation that makes you beg for more, and one that bores you to death?

 What matters here is how you think, not what techniques you’ll be using.

-The more techniques you know, the more choices you have on your palette but if you start thinking in terms of melodies, you will start creating melodies, no matter how limited your choices are.
+The more guitar techniques you know, the more choices you have on your palette but if you start thinking in terms of melodies, you will start creating melodies, no matter how limited your choices are.

 And as you increase your choices by learning phrasing techniques and improving the way you think about your practicing and playing you will start playing guitar solos that make heads turn, probably sooner than you’re expecting.